AndreCCastro/teals/docs/README.md

 The coordinates in the Snap `scenes` run from -240 -> 240 on the x-axis, and -180 -> 180 on the y-axis.

 ### Lab 1)
-Create a program in script that draws a shape with at least 8 points when the green flag is pressed.
+Create a program in snap that draws a shape with at least 8 points when the green flag is pressed.
 See below image for an example:

 ![image](./images/snap_coordinate_example.png)